callumalpass/biblio-note/README.md

 ## Description

 `biblio-note` is a bash script designed to streamline the process of collecting bibliographic information, organizing resources, and creating reading notes.
-It leverages the [Zotero Translation Server](https://github.com/zotero/translation-server) for retrieving bibliographic metadata from various sources and [fzf](https://github.com/junegunn/fzf) for interactive selections, making the workflow efficient and user-friendly.
+It leverages the [Zotero Translation Server](https://github.com/zotero/translation-server) for retrieving bibliographic metadata from various sources and [fzf](https://github.com/junegunn/fzf) for interactive selections.

-The created literature notes can be easily scraped for the creation of CSL-valid json bibliography files for later use with PANDOC.
+The created literature notes can be easily scraped for the creation of CSL-valid json bibliography files for later use with `pandoc`.

 **Key Features:**